TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.3.13.660 (13 March, 2026)
 ### Changes
 * The exception related to Binance maker connection is fixed.
+* Standardized maker states based on status: enabled makers can be Connected, Disconnected, or Market Close (for Alpaca), while disabled makers always show Disabled.

 ## Version 2026.3.12.1138 (12 March, 2026)
 ### Changes